Act II

 Now, with Skillit, we forecast our infrastructure raising conversion rates from 40% → 80% by rerouting early failures and stabilizing early economics: This means doubling the number of productive workers per year to 320,000 (400,000 × 0.80 = 320,000).
 Subtracting worker outflow of 240,000 we get a net gain of 80,000 workers per year (320,000 - 240,000 = + 80,000).
 That means a net gain of +800,000 workers over a decade.

-Construction is only our first physical industry.
-The plan for Act 3 is to move into to every physical industry.
+Construction is our beachhead.
+The plan for Act 3 is to move into every physical industry.